Alerp40/SearchItems/README.md

 ------------
 - Items doubling up when double chests are open from both chest blocks.
 - Chests items appear without range limit.
+- If too many chests are open the gui gets too big and is unscrollable.

 ---------------------------------